 - The story of that disaster is in Genesis, the first book of the Bible, and there the word used is mabbul, occurring 12 times and referring exclusively to the first 40 days of the year-long inundation.
 Thereafter the term occurs again only once, in Psalm 29.
 When the Bible refers to floods, it uses other Hebrew words.
 Flood as a rendering of mabbul is a mistranslation.

-- The proper translation is ‘cataclysm’, from the term used in the New Testament to refer to the event.
-The disaster was like no other, requiring a word that was uniquely reserved for it.
+- The proper translation is ‘cataclysm’, from the New Testament word for the event.
+The disaster was like no other, requiring a word uniquely reserved for it.

-- Similarly, in planetary geology there is one event that stands out above all others – the ‘cataclysm’ at the end of the Hadean period when the Earth and Moon were bombarded by solar system fragments so big that some of the impact craters exceeded 1000 km across.
+- Similarly, there is one event in planetary geology that stands out above all others – the ‘cataclysm’ at the end of the Hadean era, when the Earth and Moon were bombarded by solar system fragments so big that some of the impact craters exceeded 1000 km across.

 - The mention in Psalm 29 is no exception.
-The God of Israel is ‘enthroned over the cataclysm’, just as in the book of Revelation there is a rainbow around the throne and before the throne a sea of glass, symbolising the waters of the cataclysm.
+God is ‘enthroned over the cataclysm’, just as in the book of Revelation we behold a rainbow around the throne and before the throne a sea of glass, symbolising the waters of the cataclysm.
 The rainbow and the sea are eternal reminders that he who created all things once destroyed his creation.
 The biblical cataclysm and the Hadean cataclysm are one and the same.

 - The first chapter of Genesis refers to ‘kinds’, not species.
 It does not list or define what the kinds of plants, trees, marine animals etc were, and says nothing about whether, by virtue of being kinds, their forms were fixed.

 - The third chapter speaks of the ‘snake’, a kind that originally had legs.
 Although it was condemned to creep on its belly, we should not assume that this happened all at once.